A guide to making sure you get the right cover every time

 - Get a police report if a crime is involved and include it with your claim form (in English) along with any other required documentation such as receipts or doctor’s reports.

-- If a transport carrier is responsible for your loss, report the loss to them as soon as possible and obtain a property irregularity report.
+- If a transport carrier is responsible for your loss, report the loss to it as soon as possible and obtain a property irregularity report.

-- Cooperate fully with your insurer with regard to any requests they may make for further documentation or medical examinations.
+- Cooperate fully with your insurer with regard to any requests it may make for further documentation or medical examinations.

 Compare your travel insurance online and get the right policy

-Having a safe, affordable and stress-free holiday involves ticking all the boxes and being ready for anything.
-And it’s well worth the effort, because once you’ve done the legwork, you’ll be able to relax and enjoy your trip, knowing you’re fully prepared and covered against any eventuality.
+Having a safer, more affordable and less stressful holiday involves ticking all the boxes and being ready for anything.
+And it can be well worth the effort, because once you’ve done the legwork, you’ll be able to relax and enjoy your trip, knowing you’re prepared and covered against a range of eventualities.